digits-dev/timfs/README.md

   - #### For Phase 1

-  - [ ] Add new field for New Items: Item Type
+  - [x] Add new field for New Items: Item Type
     - Buy Out
-    - Commisary
+    - Commissary
     - Direct
+  - [x] Add new field for Batching Ingredient: Prepared By
+    - Commissary
+    - Store
   - [x] Add red font-color and background if **Total Cost** is higher than **Ideal Food Cost**
   - [x] Tasteless Menu Item Code should be generated after approval of accounting
   - [ ] In Menu Creation Page, hide POS OLD ITEM CODES and Prices (Dine in, Take Out, Delivery)